Funding of student organizations during the 1989 Tiananmen Square protests and massacre

-The catalyst for the birth of the Pro-Democracy Movement was the death of Hu Yaobang on April 15, 1989.
-Beginning in late April until June 3 large crowds gathered in Tiananmen Square.
-During this period a significant amount of money was donated to the student organizations, it was spent on providing food, water and other supplies required to sustain the many thousands of protesters who occupied the square.

-Organization in Tiananmen Square

-Virtually every day large numbers of people gathered in the square to demonstrate, on some days tens of thousands of people took participated.
-During May increasing numbers of students travelled long distances from other parts of China to participate in the protests.
-As the numbers of people increased it soon became apparent that an attempt had to be made to organize the demonstrations and attempt to keep order in the square.
-The Beijing Students’ Autonomous Federation became the self-appointed organizers.
+During the Tiananmen Square protests of 1989, student organizations received a significant amount of support in the form of donated money, supplies, and equipment from both domestic and foreign sources.

 Donations

+Domestic

-Donations to the Pro-Democracy Movement came from several sources: Peking University was the first to start fund raising, students collected money on the streets.
+Within mainland China, donations to the movement came from several sources: Peking University was the first to start fund raising, with students collecting money on the streets.
 Other donors included the private sector, trade unions and overseas Chinese, particularly in Hong Kong.
 The Shekou special economic zone donated more than HK$210,000.
 The businessman Wan Runnan, head of the Stone Group donated about 200,000 Yuan.
 The All-China Federation of Trade Unions was another source of funding.
 By early May HK$10,000 was received from the Chinese University in Hong Kong.
 On May 27 supporters in Hong Kong staged an all day concert featuring Hong Kong singers, actors and actresses that raised around thirteen million HK Yuan.

 Donations came through channels such as pro-democracy fundraisers and other large events, which helped gather support for the movement.
 Donations included both money and other much needed supplies, such as tents and other basic necessities including food, computers, high-speed printers, and advanced communication equipment.
 According to Chai Ling, one of the top student leaders, in an interview that took place on May 28, 1989, these donations helped to raise the fluctuating spirits and morale of the students, giving an illusion of strength to the protesters and helping to improve the deteriorating conditions of the square.